 👁️ Scan Sheets

-You can get our free scan sheets or easily type them up for anything you’re teaching like letter sounds or sight words.
-See the sample scan sheet included for teaching kids to locate the letters b, d, and a.
+👉 You can get our free scan sheets for commonly confused letters (pictured above) or easily type them up for anything you’re teaching like letter sounds or sight words.

-Using these ideas?
-We’d love to hear about your experiences!
+We’d love to hear about your experience using this resource!

-Leave a comment below or tag us on Instagram @literacylearn.
+Please leave a comment below or tag us on Instagram @literacylearn!